go-skynet/localai-website/content/basics/getting_started/_index.en.md

 5:14PM DBG Written config file /models/gpt-3.5-turbo.yaml
 ```

 LocalAI will download automatically the OpenLLaMa model and run with GPU.
 Wait for the download to complete.
 You can also avoid automatic download of the model by not specifying a `PRELOAD_MODELS` variable.
+For compatible models with GPU support see the [model compatibility table]({{%relref "model-compatibility" %}}).

 To test that the API is working run in another terminal: